Use these tips to build Accessible studies with UserZoom. |

 Make sure images have text equivalents

-Participants with impaired vision won’t see your design but they will hear what the words, buttons, and links say.
+Participants with impaired vision won’t see your design, but they will hear what the words, buttons, and links say.

 Check that videos have synchronized captions